yebrahim/nftlayers/README.md

 As mentioned before, the generation happens entirely on your machine inside your browser, so it's limited by the resources on your machine.
-If you'll be using large assets and/or needing to generate a large amount of images, I'd expect delays.
+If you'll be using large assets and/or needing to generate a large amount of images, you might find this slow to use.
+I'd love your feedback to know what worked and what didn't however, please feel free to reach out on Github.

 ## Support